France readies response to "shock" industry review

 "A shock causes trauma whereas a pact reassures," Finance Minister Pierre Moscovici explained last week.

-The government has said its response to the report, due on Tuesday, would focus on measures that do not affect labor costs, like investment in innovation and training, although small business minister Fleur Pellerin said on Sunday some sectors could see labor charges trimmed.
+The government has said its response to the report, due on Tuesday, would focus on measures that do not affect labour costs, like investment in innovation and training, although small business minister Fleur Pellerin said on Sunday some sectors could see labour charges trimmed.

 "We cannot simultaneously restore public finances and impose a competitiveness shock - a massive and immediate transfer of employer payroll taxes onto taxes," said a government source.